CASH OR VENMO ONLY

 Walls, hills, boats, and foliage do not save you.

-If the grenade lands inside of the vehicle you are using for cover, it does not protect you.
+If the grenade lands inside of the vehicle you are using for cover, You're out

-Any grenade that does not fully detonate with an audible “Bang” does not count and is considered a “dud.
+Any grenade that does not fully detonate with an audible “Bang” or is thrown overhand, does not count and is considered a “dud.

 Pyrotechnic grenades are prohibited from use.